Aceinna/docs_aceinna-dmu380/tutorial/OpenIMU_Core/BSP_RTOS.rst

 **FreeRTOS**

-The applications for all OpenIMU units use the FreeRTOS Real-Time Operating System (https://www.freertos.org).
+The applications for all OpenIMU300 units use the FreeRTOS Real-Time Operating System (https://www.freertos.org), while OpenIMU330 units uses a simple real-time scheduler.
 FreeRTOS is very widely used, as it is feature-rich, has a small footprint, and can be used in commercial application without having to expose intellectual property.